 PLATO can help develop test automation to improve your testing strategy.
 Learn more here.

-Jonathan Duncan is the VP of Customer Success at PLATO Testing based in Fredericton, NB.
+Jonathan Duncan is our Head of Partnerships and Alliances at PLATO based in Fredericton, NB.
 Jonathan has over two decades of wide-ranging experience across all facets of the software development cycle.
 He has experience in a variety of industries that stretch from the public sector to start-ups in satellite communications and everything in between.
 Having worked in organizations from both the development and testing standpoints provides Jonathan with the ability to see problems from all aspects allowing for complete solutions to be delivered.